-Associate Professor, Department of History, Department of Women's, Gender and Sexuality Studies
+Associate Professor, Departments of History and Women's, Gender and Sexuality Studies